JohnForster/CV/README.md

 ## John Forster

-I am a 26 year old who is sick of unchallenging admin work, and is deeply ashamed of how little he has acheived thus far in his life.
-I am a people-person and an extrovert, who has no time for unnecessary drama.
-Writing CVs is possibly my least favourite activity on this earth.
+I am a 26 year old who is sick of repetetive admin work, and looking for new challenges in a new area where I can shine.

 ## Skills